kabavol/LMSMonitor/README.md

 If a track were playing LMS automatically restarts the track.

-If we bounceds the server we get a green field server, starting afresh.
+If we bounced the server we get a green field session, starting afresh.
 If a track had been playing one would have to manually requeue the track.

 TODO: bounce with IP change on return.

 </p>

 ## Weather